nxt-insurance/nxt_http_client/README.md

   end

   def call
-    # .fire will use the handler of the class as a template
+    # #fire will use the handler of the class as a template
     # It's also possible to configure a blank handler by passing in response_handler: ResponseHandler.new
     fire('details', method: :get) do |handler|
       handler.on(:success) do |response|